[ Language select: 日本語 ]

 Open the "IBus Preferences " menu, open the Input Method tab, and press the "Add" button.

-Select "Japanese" and choose either Anthy (continuous phrase conversion) or Mozc (Google Japanese Input compatible).
+Select "Japanese" and choose the Mozc (Google Japanese Input compatible) as your input method.

 client.ibus pref engine selecter